French Permanent Military Tribunal in Saigon: Kenpeitai

-On 14 February 1947, the judges examined case number 19, which involved 49 members of the Saigon Kenpeitai who were tried jointly.
+On 14 February 1947, the judges examined case number 19, which involved 49 members of the Saigon Kempeitai who were tried jointly.
 They were charged with sequestration with torture.
 They were accused of torturing 60 arrestees by depriving them of food and water, holding them in overcrowded and unsanitary conditions, beating them with batons and forcing them to drink boiling tea.
 Nine of the defendants were sentenced to death, four were sentenced to death in absentia, 27 received various sentences from 7 years in prison to life imprisonment and nine were acquitted.
 The Phnom Penh Kempeitai (27 defendants) and Hanoi Kempeitai (37 defendants) were tried on 19 November 1946 and 5 April 1948 respectively.

 Aftermath

 According to Chizuru Namba, 112 of the defendants received prison sentences, 63 were executed, 23 received life imprisonment and 31 were acquitted.
 Further 228 people were condemned in absentia.
-Those condemned were incarcerated in the Poulo Condore Island prison and the Chí Hòa Prison, with the last executions took place in May 1951.
+Those condemned were incarcerated in the Poulo Condore Island prison and the Chí Hòa Prison, with the last executions taking place in May 1951.
 In May 1950, they were transferred to the Sugamo Prison in Tokyo where they came under the jurisdiction of the US Occupational Authorities.
 After Japan achieved sovereignty on 28 April 1952, their sentences could only be modified with French authorization.
 After 1949, the trials lost their political importance as France sought to improve its relations with Japan and struggled to contain the Viet Minh rebellion after the communists emerged victorious in the Chinese Civil War.
 The judges opted to voluntarily discontinue criminal charges before the beginning of the trial or commuted past sentences.
 This led to the lowest number of convicted Japanese war criminals out of all the major Allied nations.